 GROUP [Displayed as (GROUP) on the EcoVadis platform]

 A GROUP level assessment is considered as a company (legal entity) with subsidiaries or a subsidiary* (legal entity) which has subsidiaries (part of a group) and is part of an ultimate parent company.
-When the GROUP assessment is done, all its national and foreign subsidiaries will be covered in the EcoVadis assessment.
+When the GROUP assessment is done, all its national and foreign subsidiaries will be accounted for in the EcoVadis assessment.
 Joint ventures* are also evaluated under a GROUP-level assessment.

 An ENTITY level assessment is considered a company (legal entity) with no subsidiaries.
 It can be a mono-site company, a standalone company with one or more sites that do not have different Legal Entity Names (LEN), or a subsidiary of a group with no other subsidiaries below it.